ztyyLV/barcode-reader-docs-mobile/programming/android/upgrade.md

 > - `initLicenseFromDLS`
 > - `initLicenseFromServer`
 > - `initLicenseFromLicenseContent`
+> These methods will be removed in 10.0 release.
+You don't have to make the changes in 9.x upgrade.

+### Update the Video Barcode Decoding Methods

+Some of the legacy video barcode decoding methods are deprecated.
+Make sure to change your code if you were using the following APIs:

+- Legacy Frame Decoding APIs:
+  - Class `FrameDecodingParameters`
+  - interface `ErrorCallback`
+  - `BarcodeReader.startFrameDecoding`
+  - `BarcodeReader.startFrameDecodingEx`
+  - `BarcodeReader.appendFrame`
+  - `BarcodeReader.setErrorCallback`
+  - `BarcodeReader.stopFrameDecoding`
+  - `BarcodeReader.initFrameDecodingParameters`
+  - `BarcodeReader.getLengthOfFrameQueue`
+- Legacy Camera Enhancer supporting APIs
+  - Class `DCESettingParameters`
+  - `BarcodeReader.SetCameraEnhancerParam`
+  - `BarcodeReader.StartCameraEnhancer`
+  - `BarcodeReader.StopCameraEnhancer`
+  - `BarcodeReader.PauseCameraEnhancer`
+  - `BarcodeReader.ResumeCameraEnhancer`

+> Note:
+>
-> If you are using the above methods, you don't need to make any changes on the code for 9.x versions.
+> If you are upgrading from v8.9.0 or higher versions, you might not need to make any changes on video barcode decoding APIs.

 ## From Version 8.0 to 8.x